ailrk/Todou/README.md

     todou-app -port=8080 --storage="s3:my-bucket"
 ```

+Todou binary is 2.5MB, but the docker image is about 155MB.
+Most overhead is on the OS base itself, the rest are some dependencies like `libgmp` and `libsqlite`.
+I didn't try to optimize for image size yet, I think we can do better than 155MB.

 ## Nix

 Todou provides a nix module out of the box.
 It supports running multiple instances of the service.
 The following is the basic setup: